zerosonesfun/wiki-blocks/README.md

 ## Frequently Asked Questions

-### Can I use this with existing content?
+### Can I turn any block into a wiki and use any type of content?

-Yes!
-You can convert existing content by adding the Wiki Block and setting the initial content.
+Version 1 is focused on using the actual wiki block only (search for /wiki).
+So no, you cannot turn any block into a wiki.
+Also, for now only basic formatting and image uploading is available.
+This is enough for most blog articles or text-heavy website sections.

 ### What happens if I disable the plugin?

 Your content remains intact.
-The plugin only enhances blocks with wiki functionality - your original content is preserved.
+There are clean up options in the settings.
+There is also the ability to clean up everything on uninstall if you would like.

 ### Can I control who can make changes?